mvolkmann/blog/src/book-errata.md

 p.
 36 In step 4, change "listing 2.4" to "listing 2.5".

+p.
+36 In the paragraph that starts with "The TodoList", add a space between "TodoList" and "component".

+p.
+36 In the last sentence of the same paragraph, change "component" to "components".

 ### Chapter 5

 p.
 87 Replace the first paragraph with the following: